PenguinOfThunder/wowbot/README.md

 This bot gets data from the [Owen Wilson Wow API](https://owen-wilson-wow-api.herokuapp.com/) by Avi Mamenko.
 All credit for this goes to him.
 I just created the bot part.

-## To-do

-Add parameters to /wow command to allow more control of the response:

-- results = _number_ - return a given number of random wows
-- year _number_ - return wows from a specific year
-- movie _string_ - return wows from a specific movie
-- director _string_ - return wows from movies with a particular director.
-- occurrence _number_ - return a wow by the number of its occurrence in the movie

-Add more commands:

-- /movies - return a list of all movies with wows
-- /directors - return a list of all directors